Brock Aura is hoping February will be an eventful month in more ways than one.

 Boyd will get another test in city play next month against Steveston-London in a game that should decide second place behind McMath.
 However, it will be mostly tournament and exhibition play over the next couple of months that will provide preparation for the playoffs.

-Likely, four berths will be up for grabs at the Lower Mainland “AA” Championships, however the zone currently features six teams in the provincials rankings — St. Thomas Aquinas (No. 2), St. Thomas More (No. 4), Britannia (No. 9) Little Flower Academy (HM) and Seycove (HM).
+Likely, four berths will be up for grabs at the Lower Mainland “AA” Championships, however the zone currently features six teams in the provincial rankings — St. Thomas Aquinas (No. 2), St. Thomas More (No. 4), Britannia (No. 9) Little Flower Academy (HM) and Seycove (HM).

 It’s actually a tougher road than what the Wildcats’ will encounter at the “AAA” Mainland playoffs, but the Trojans are certainly capable of an upset or two to earn a rare provincial tournament berth.